Preservation Evoker Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Temporal Anomaly.
 If you need to get three spells into it quickly, it is also acceptable to use a

-Emerald Blossom in the stasis just to fill it up quickly, allowing you to return to casting weaker healing spells without them taking up space in your stasis.
+Emerald Blossom in the Stasis just to fill it up quickly, allowing you to return to casting weaker healing spells without them taking up space in your stasis.

 Rewind should be used after an extremely heavy damage window.
 Its healing is determined by how much damage you have taken in the last 5 seconds, meaning the more that your raid or party took, the more it will heal.
 This cooldown is one of the few true emergency buttons that Preservation Evokers have; you should use it as best you can in truly dire situations.

-Tip the Scales is the other emergency button for Preservation Evokers.
+Chronowarden Evoker.
 In most cases, you should save this cooldown for when your party takes damage that you did not anticipate.
 Once this happens, you can easily press this button followed by

 Spiritbloom or

 Dream Breath to get a quick but powerful heal off to save your party members or raid's life.
+Given that it also provides you with a large power increase, you will want to aim to use it as much as possible when there is a large healing requirement.

 Zephyr causes you and your 4 closet allies to take 20% reduced Area-of-Effect damage for 8 seconds.
-Given that this only targets your 4 closest allies, it will be easier to use in Mythic+ than raid, but you will still want to make active use of it when you know that you are going to take a large AoE hit in the next few seconds.
+Given that this only targets your 4 closest allies, it will be easier to use in Mythic+ than raid.
+However, you will still want to make active use of it when you know that you are going to take a large AoE hit in the next few seconds.
 Not every damage event is considered AoE, so you must have a good understanding of what type of damage you will be taking to ensure you do not waste the effects of the ability.

 Emerald Communion is a great way to regenerate mana, and for that reason, you will want to cast it as much as possible.
 There are some things you can do with